Peek into the Bioscope to watch the many marvellous sights of MP. Keep an eye out for your inner child. It can resurface anytime!

 Monuments in Madhya Pradesh have the most exquisite artworks that make them seem alive.
 From dancing sculptures to intricate patterns, everything seems to radiate an infectious energy!Know More

 Madhya Pradesh is blessed with an abundance of natural beauty.
 From lofty mountains to seemingly endless lakes, nature here seems like it has leaped straight out of a picture book!Know More

-The Madhya Pradesh landscape is dotted with a number of holy monuments.
-From exquisitely carved temples to serene stupas, and other places of worship.
-Each of them has the power to inspire a sense of absolute awe and fill you with wonder.Know More
+The landscape of Madhya Pradesh is dotted with countless holy monuments.
+From exquisitely carved temples to majestic mosques, every place of worship is a marvel with an aura of divinity.
+Each of them will inspire a sense of absolute awe and fill you with wonder.Know More

-The Madhya Pradesh landscape is dotted with a number of holy monuments.
-From exquisitely carved temples to serene stupas, and other places of worship.
-Each of them has the power to inspire a sense of absolute awe and fill you with wonder.
+The landscape of Madhya Pradesh is dotted with countless holy monuments.
+From exquisitely carved temples to majestic mosques, every place of worship is a marvel with an aura of divinity.
+Each of them will inspire a sense of absolute awe and fill you with wonder.

 Kanha is the most famous amongst the many national parks in Madhya Pradesh.
 The vast forest is home to a variety of wildlife, including tigers, leopards, antelopes, langurs, Indian bison, and more than 300 species of birds.KNOW MORE

 Panna is a peaceful and picturesque national park.
 Its diverse wildlife includes tigers, leopards, chitals, chinkaras, nilgais, sambhars and sloth bears.
 The park is also home to more than 200 species of birds, including the bar-headed goose, honey buzzard, king vulture, blossom-headed parakeet, and the changeable hawk-eagle.KNOW MORE